dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/testing.md

 **How?**

 Methods and periods for testing vary from group to group, but it has to be iterative, flexible and it must be done in the early stages of the deployment process.
 You need to spend time deciding who will participate in the test, develop a test plan and have a strategy to gather the feedback.
 There are different tools available to report and track bugs and issues.
-Depending on the complexity of your test you can use [<span class="underline">trello</span>](https://trello.com/), jira,etc.
+Depending on the complexity of your test you can use [trello](https://trello.com/), jira,etc.

 Setting the right foundation for your internal testing will increase the quality and the efficiency of the testing sessions.
 These recommendations apply to any of the different tests that you will need to perform.